On the probability of generating invariably a finite simple group: Groups of Lie type of bounded rank: preliminaries

 The reason why we separate out this case is minor.
 Indeed, we will give an argument which works in general, but which gives error terms in $q$ of type $O(1/q^{1/2})$ if $G\cong \PSL_2(q)$, and of type $O(1/q)$ otherwise (see Remark \ref{remark_value_a}).
 We then prefer to consider $\PSL_2(q)$ separately, and deal with the other cases uniformly.

-Let $X$ be a connected simple linear algebraic group over an algebraic closure $k$ of a finite field of characteristic $p$ (for all this theory, our reference is \cite{MT}).
-Let $\sigma$ be an endomorphism of $X$ such that the set $X_{\sigma}$ of fixed points of $\sigma$ is a finite group, and such that the derived subgroup $[X_\sigma, X_\sigma]=X'_\sigma$ is a perfect group.
+Let $X$ be a simple linear algebraic group (of any isogeny type) over an algebraic closure $k$ of a finite field of characteristic $p$ (for all this theory, our reference is \cite{MT}).
+Let $\sigma$ be an endomorphism of $X$ such that the set $X_{\sigma}$ of fixed points of $\sigma$ is a finite group, and such that the derived subgroup $[X_\sigma, X_\sigma]=(X_\sigma)'$ is a perfect group.
 Let $T$ be a $\sigma$-stable maximal torus of $X$.
 Then $\sigma$ acts naturally on the character group $\text{Hom}(T,\GL_1)$.
 It turns out that the eigenvalues of $\sigma$ on $\text{Hom}(T,\GL_1)\otimes_{\mathbf Z} \mathbf C$ have all the same absolute value, which we denote by $q$, and which is a fractional power of $p$ (see \cite[Lemma 22.1 and Proposition 22.2]{MT}).
-We will write $X_{\sigma}=X(q)$, except in case $X_{\sigma}$ is a Suzuki or a Ree group, in which case $q$ is not an integer but $q^2$ is an integer, and we will write $X_{\sigma}=X(q^2)$.
-However, when we present general arguments which apply to all groups, we will write $X(q)$, without highlighting the difference for Suzuki and Ree groups.
-This notation conflicts slightly with Table \ref{main_table}, where $X(q)$ denotes a finite simple group, while here $X(q)$ need not be perfect.
-This will cause no confusion.
+We will write $X_\sigma=X_q$.

+\begin{remark} The notation $X_q$ does not determine uniquely a finite group, since $q$ does not determine uniquely $\sigma$.
+For instance, both the groups $\SL_n(q)$ and $\SU_n(q)$ can be written as $X_q$ with $X=\SL_n$.

+Recall, moreover, that $q$ is an integer, except for Suzuki and Ree groups, where $q$ is not an integer but $q^2$ is an integer (cf. Remark \ref{r_notation}(iii)). \end{remark}

 In Sections \ref{section_bounded rank}-- \ref{section_lower_bound_|A|}, we fix $X$, and we let $\sigma$ vary -- concretely, for classical groups we are fixing the rank and we are letting $q$ go to infinity, and moreover we are dealing with the exceptional groups.